 and Fremont, in Santa Clara and Alameda Counties.
 Other entities involved in

 this project include the Valley Transportation Authority (VTA), Bay Area Rapid

 Transit (BART), Union Pacific Railroad (UPRR), and the California Department of

 Transportation (CALTRANS).
 The affected utility companies include Kinder

 The overall objective is to provide an unobstructed 40-foot wide corridor for the proposed BART rail system extension by removing and relocating all conflicting utilities within the rail corridor.
 In addition, all at-grade road crossings are being eliminated by reconstructing the roadways to pass underneath the rail lines.

 This pipeline relocation project poses a number of unique construction challenges:

-The project involves relocating the majority of 8-inch refined petroleum products pipeline along a 5.2 mile segment.
+The project involves relocating the majority of the 8-inch refined petroleum products pipeline along a 5.2-mile segment.
 This work includes seven horizontal directional drilled (HDD) crossings within the VTA utility corridor.
 The HDD crossings range in length from 600-feet to over one mile.

 The project is being managed by Project Manager, Mr. Mark Teissere, who is being assisted by Don Caswell, Construction Manager.
 The construction contractor is ARB, Inc., of Lake Forest, California.